billbrod/foveated-metamers/README.md

    is easy, I split up the process into many small jobs.
 Therefore, there's ~100 jobs for each of the above `main_paper_figures` and `appendix_figures`.
 Don't worry!
 They generally don't take that much time.
-2. The overall workflow is very long (going back to preparing the images for metamer synthesis), and so sometimes `snakemake` can take a long time to determine what to run.
+2. The complete workflow is very long (going back to preparing the images for metamer synthesis), and so sometimes `snakemake` can take a long time to determine what to run.
 This problem can get exacerbated if the file modification timestamps get thrown off, so that `snakemake` thinks it needs